 The training received from the Level 5 course would also prepare the learner for the British Horse Society (BHS) Stages 1 and 2 exams and the Stage 2 Teach.
 By taking the BHS exams the learner would have internationally recognised qualifications.

-There is also the option to progress to further education or training.
+There is also the option to progress onto the Horsemanship level 6 course at North Connaught College or further education or training.